-Hiking and backpacking are perfect ways to explore the outdoors and get out of the usual routine.
-Usually, most outdoor enthusiasts will go on weekend trips or in shorter span hikes to allow them to incorporate their family friends and a job in their life.
+Hiking and backpacking are perfect ways to explore the outdoors and get out of your usual routine.
+Usually, most outdoor enthusiasts will go on weekend trips or shorter hikes to continue enjoying their hobby while still being able to incorporate their family, friends, and a job in their life.

-A 6 months trip will require a huge commitment from the hiker and it will allow them to grow and to overcome their fears while becoming physically and mentally strong.
+A 6 month trip requires a huge amount of commitment from the hiker.
+It allows them to grow and to overcome their fears while also becoming physically and mentally strong.

-Of course, nobody was born to thru-hike the main trails in the USA so to make mistakes and to learn from them is perfectly normal.
-Talking with experienced thru-hikers we can tell for sure that out on the trails there are some mistakes that can make things a bit harder for you and slow you down and major mistakes that might even cost you your life.
+Of course, nobody was born to thru-hike the main trails in the USA, so to make mistakes and learn from them is perfectly normal.
+After talking with experienced thru-hikers, we can tell for sure that there are some mistakes out on the trails that can make things much harder for you, slowing you down.
+Major mistakes that are more serious could even cost you your life.

-Every experience will be different but it is important to know the common mistakes thru-hikers made so you can avoid them and have a safe experience.
+Every experience will be different, but it is still important to know the common mistakes thru-hikers make so you can avoid them and have a safe experience.

 1. Choosing the wrong gear

-This is maybe one of the most common mistakes thru-hikers make, especially if they are beginners.
-It is important to test the gear before going on the trail to see how it works, what you need to change or improve to get the results you need.
+This is maybe the most common mistake thru-hikers make, especially if they are beginners.
+It is important to test the gear before going on the trail to see how it works, and what you need to change or improve to get the results you need.

 2. Prioritize water and food

-Thru-hikers can have food and water delivered to them at different checkpoints around the trail.
-Due to unexpected hardships on the trail, the date might not work for the hiker and the food dropout would be missed making them buy the necessities from the cities.
-Hikers need to be flexible and to work around the planned dates with the people sending them the supplies.
+Thru-hikers can have food and water delivered to them at different checkpoints along the trails.
+Due to unexpected hardships on the trail, the date might not work for the hiker and the food dropout could be missed, making them buy their necessities from cities.
+Hikers need to be flexible and to work with the planned dates from the people who are sending them the supplies.

 3. Poor planning

-Planning is an essential part that ensures the completion of the 6 months challenge ahead.
-One common mistake is not taking the proper time to plan all the important details and missing crucial aspects that can make the hiking experience easier.
+Planning is an essential part of preparation that ensures the completion of your 6 month challenge ahead.
+One common mistake is not taking the proper time to plan out all the important details and accidentally missing crucial aspects that can make the hiking experience easier.

 4. Poor physical shape

-Walking for 6 months will change the hiker’s body and will have them in the best shape of their life, but to minimize the risk of injuries the hiker needs to be in good physical shape before going on the trail.
+Walking for 6 months will change a hiker’s body and have them in the best shape of their life.
+But in order to minimize the risk of injuries, the hiker still needs to be in good physical shape before going on the trail.
 Practice and an overall healthy lifestyle have to be the main priority on and off the trails.

 5. Packing the wrong clothes

 Clothing is a very subjective matter because different things work for different hikers.
-One common mistake is to pack too many or too little clothes. in the first scenario the weight will slow you down and from the experience of the thru-hikers, some clothes will never be worn.
+Common mistakes are packing too many clothes or not packing enough.
+In the first scenario, the weight will slow you down and according to thru-hikers, some of those clothes will never be worn.

-Not having the essential clothes with you might result in hypothermia and this is a really severe issue all hikers need to take into consideration.
+On the other hand, not having the essential clothes with you could result in hypothermia.
+This is a severe scenario all hikers need to take into consideration.

 6. Not having enough money

-One of the most common reasons people quit is running out of money too early.
-This is tied to planning and researching all the major spending one will need for the hiking experience.
-People tend to miss important aspects as zero-days, detours and the cost of staying in the city.
-From other hikers’ experience, the cost for one month is around $1000.
+Another reason people quit is because they run out of money too early.
+This is usually due to planning and researching all the major spending one will need only for the hiking experience.
+People tend to forget about important aspects like zero-days, detours and the cost of staying in the city.
+From other hikers’ experience, the average cost for one month is around $1000.

 Tips and Recommendation